learn-co-curriculum/getting-remote-data-working-with-apis/README.md

 #### Sending a request to and API from a program or application

 Now that we understand what an API is and have even dealt with a URL that takes us to a real API endpoint, let's use that same URL to send a request for data from a Ruby program.
+Fork and clone this repo locally.

 Open up `nyc_api.rb`.
 Let's take a look at the code here: